AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 Especially **partitions.csv**.
 This file is not copied from Arduino IDE when using "Safe as..." function.

-You need an external programmer to install the sketch on the ESP32-CAM module.
+You need an external (FTDI) programmer to install the sketch on the ESP32-CAM module.

 ![FTDI](https://i1.wp.com/randomnerdtutorials.com/wp-content/uploads/2019/12/ESP32-CAM-FTDI-programmer-5V-supply.png?w=750&quality=100&strip=all&ssl=1)

-Here is a [tutorial](https://randomnerdtutorials.com/esp32-cam-video-streaming-face-recognition-arduino-ide/) that shows the process.
+For programming mode you have to connect IO0 to GND and the press the "boot" button on the ESP32-CAM.
+Then you can start the upload process within the Arduino IDE.

 ## Configuration Web Page
 After programming you have to start the configuration web page with the **IP** shown in the **Serial Monitor** of the IDE.